wlongmire/client-example/README.md

 ## Deploying New Apps

-* Install Node.js and npm:
+Install Node.js and npm:

 https://nodejs.org

-* Make a new repository for your new app:
+Make a new repository for your new app:

 http://github.com

-* Clone this seed kit repo:
+Clone this seed kit repo:

 ```
 $ git clone --bare https://github.com/Argo-DigitalVentures/SkonkWorksU1.git

 $ cd SkonkWorksU1.git
 ```

-* Push the clone to your new app repo:
+Push the clone to your new app repo:

 ```
 $ git push --mirror https://github.com/exampleuser/new-repository.git
 ```

-* Check your new repo and confirm it worked.
+Check your new repo and confirm it worked.
+If so, go ahead and delete the source clone:

-* Delete the source clone.

 ```